CodeWizard-1/restaurant/README.md

-**Images**: We use high-quality photos of dishes and the restaurant interior.
+**Images**: I use high-quality photos of dishes and the restaurant interior.

 ![Alt text](documentation/image-13.png)